Back to Organized Holidays Index

 sometimes the most well-planned Christmas has its disasters and

 emergencies.
-Below are 14 common Christmas fiascos and the best way to
+Below are 14 common Christmas fiascoes and the best way

 1.

 You forgot to buy a Christmas gift for someone.
-Solution: Always
+Always have extra

-have extra gifts on hand.
-There are many gift choices that suit most
+gifts on hand.
+There are many gift choices that suit most anyone…gift

-anyone…gift cards, socks, a Christmas ornament, a mug, and the like.
+cards, socks, a Christmas ornament, a mug, and the like.
+Just in case

-Just in case you forget someone or an unexpected guest arrives, you’ll
+you forget someone or an unexpected guest arrives, you’ll have a gift

-have a gift to give them if you’d like.
-Make sure your additional gifts are
+to give them if you’d like.
+Make sure your additional gifts are in

 out.
 I usually identify gifts like this with a sticky note so I know what’s

-inside, and just remove that Post it before giving the gift.
+inside…and just remove that note before giving the gift.

 2.